 For Professionals/Parents: To discuss and share resources on safe, healthy, and pleasurable sexual relationships.

-Suggestions that support learning objective
+Suggestions that support the learning objective

-- Review the handout on “What is a Sexually Healthy Person” either on your own or with a support person.
-Check off any of the statements of knowledge that you already have and check off the ones that you need more information on.
-This will give you a sense of what you already know and what you need to learn about.
+- Review the Checklist on What Do I Need to Learn?
+This can be done on your own or with a support person.
+Check off any of the statements of knowledge you already have and the ones you need more information on.
+This will give you a sense of what you already know and what you need to learn.

 National Council on Independent Living video series.
 All of these would be helpful in learning about sexual relationships.